-Rep. Marjorie Taylor Greene is adamant that the GOP has lost its way.
+Rep. Marjorie Taylor Greene is adamant that the Republican Party has lost its way.

-She also categorically rejects speculation that her outspoken criticism signals a presidential bid is around the corner — dismissing it as annoying Inside-the-Beltway gossip.
+She also categorically rejects speculation that her outspoken criticism signals a presidential bid.
+She dismisses such talk as annoying inside-the-Beltway gossip.

-She also rejected the storyline that she’s broken with the party.
-She says it’s the other way around.
+She also rejects the storyline that she has broken with her party.
+She said it’s the other way around.

 “Everybody’s like, MTG breaks with Trump.
 MTG breaks with our party.
 And it’s like, not actually,” Ms. Greene told The Washington Times.
 “If you look at anything I said five years ago and you compare it today, it is almost 100% the same.”

-The Georgia Republican is no stranger to stirring things up in Washington, usually going scorched earth on Democrats.
-But lately, she’s trained her fire on President Trump and Republicans.
+The Georgia Republican is no stranger to stirring up discourse in Washington, typically by taking a scorched-earth approach to Democrats.
+Lately, she has trained her fire on President Trump and congressional Republicans.

 “I think there’s a lot of disenfranchised voters right now,” she said.

-For Ms. Greene, the off-year elections this week weren’t just a bad night — it was a wake-up call.
+For Ms. Greene, the off-year election results Tuesday didn’t just lead to a bad night; they were also a wake-up call.

-Republicans lost gubernatorial races in Virginia and New Jersey this week, and California voters passed a redistricting measure that will help Democrats gain more congressional seats, countering Trump-inspired efforts in GOP-led states.
+Republicans lost gubernatorial races in Virginia and New Jersey last week, and California voters passed a redistricting measure that will help Democrats gain more congressional seats, countering Trump-inspired efforts in Republican-led states.

-Ms. Green said some of the more ominous signs came in downticket races, including in her political backyard, where Democrats flipped two seats on Georgia’s Public Service Commission, romping to victory with over 60% of the vote.
+Ms. Green said some of the more ominous signs came from downballot races, including in her political backyard.
+Democrats flipped two seats on the Georgia Public Service Commission, romping to victory with more than 60% of the vote.

 It marked the first time since 2006 that Democrats captured a state-level office in a statewide election.